hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

   tar xzvf |version|\_coin-0.1.0-SNAPSHOT.tar.gz
   cd coin-0.1.0-SNAPSHOT

+.. _validator_onboarding:

 Onboarding Validator
 --------------------

 To operate a validator node you will need to:

-1) Run a participant node that connects to the supervalidator consortium
+1) Run a participant node that connects to the global domain operated by the supervalidator consortium.
 2) Run the validator app to register yourself with the supervalidator consortium.

 The Canton participant is responsible for hosting your Daml apps; i.e. interpreting Daml code, securing your data, and talking to the public canton network.
 It connects to the global canton domain `canton.global`.
 We provide a bootstrap script to handle these steps for you.
 You can refer to the `canton tutorial <https://docs.daml.com/canton/tutorials/getting_started.html>`_ for greater detail on what each step does.